Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Ability to apply this critical conceptual toolkit in ways that makes academic research more equitable and accessible.
+1. Apply this critical conceptual toolkit in ways that makes academic research more equitable and accessible.

-2. Ability to conceptualize and deploy different concepts of digital capitalism to understand contemporary events
+2. Conceptualize and deploy different concepts of digital capitalism to understand contemporary events.

-3. Ability to critically approach the specificities of digital capitalism in its many global manifestations and the devices and infrastructures that facilitate the global spread and maintenance of digital capitalism as a socio-economic system
+3. Critically approach the specificities of digital capitalism in its many global manifestations and the devices and infrastructures that facilitate the global spread and maintenance of digital capitalism as a socio-economic system.

-4. Ability to understand and mobilize different sociological approaches to understand the structure and effects of capitalism.
+4. Understand and mobilize different sociological approaches to understand the structure and effects of capitalism.

 SOCY 510 Directed Special Reading Units: 3.00